Strict-Transport-Security

 Strict Transport Security resolves this problem; as long as you've accessed your bank's website once using HTTPS, and the bank's website uses Strict Transport Security, your browser will know to automatically use only HTTPS, which prevents hackers from performing this sort of man-in-the-middle attack.

-The first time your site is accessed using HTTPS and it returns the Strict-Transport-Security
+The first time a site is accessed using HTTPS and it returns the Strict-Transport-Security

 header, the browser records this information, so that future attempts to load the site using HTTP will automatically use HTTPS instead.